 Other than Directors initially appointed by the incorporator of the Corporation (which Directors shall hold office until the first election of Directors) and the President of the Corporation, the Directors shall be elected by the Member at the annual meeting of the Corporation for two-year terms as follows:

-One Nominating Committee Director shall sit in Seat 1 and shall have a two-year term beginning at the end of each annual meeting of the Member every second year after 2016.
+One Nominating Committee Director shall sit in Seat 1.
+The first term shall begin upon the first election of Directors and shall end at the end of the annual meeting of the Member held in 2018, and subsequent terms shall end at the end of each annual meeting of the Member held every second year thereafter .

-One Nominating Committee Director shall sit in Seat 2 and shall have a two-year term beginning at the end of each annual meeting of the Member every second year after 2015.
+One Nominating Committee Director shall sit in Seat 2.
+The first term shall begin upon the first election of Directors and shall end at the end of the annual meeting of the Member held in 2017, and subsequent terms shall end at the end of each annual meeting of the Member held every second year thereafter.

-One ICANN Director (other than the President) shall sit in Seat 3 and shall have a two-year term beginning at the end of each annual meeting of the Member every second year after 2016.
+One ICANN Director (other than the President) shall sit in Seat 3.
+The first term shall begin upon the first election of Directors and shall end at the end of the annual meeting of the Member held in 2018, and subsequent terms shall end at the end of each annual meeting of the Member held every second year thereafter.

-One ICANN Director (other than the President) shall sit in Seat 4 and shall have a two-year term beginning at the end of each annual meeting of the Member every second year after 2015.
+One ICANN Director (other than the President) shall sit in Seat 4.
+The first term shall begin upon the first election of Directors and shall end at the end of the annual meeting of the Member held in 2017, and subsequent terms shall end at the end of each annual meeting of the Member held every second year thereafter.

 No Nominating Committee Director may serve more than two consecutive terms.
-For these purposes, a person designated to fill a vacancy in a term shall not be deemed to have served that term.
+For these purposes, a person elected to fill a vacancy in a term shall not be deemed to have served that term.
 There shall be no limit on the number of terms an ICANN Director (other than the President) may serve.
 The term as an ICANN Director of the person holding the office of President shall be for as long as, and only for as long as, such person holds the office of President.

 ICANN shall seek to ensure that the ICANN Directors meet the qualifications and requirements established in Section 5.2 and Section 5.3.
 Each ICANN Director, including an ICANN Director (other than the person holding the office of President) elected to fill a vacancy, shall hold office until the expiration of the term for which he or she was elected and until the election and qualification of a successor, or until that ICANN Director’s earlier resignation or removal in accordance with these Bylaws and the CCC.